Rainer Maria Rilke

-Rilke traveled extensively throughout Europe, finally settling in Switzerland, the inspiration for many of his poems.
+Rilke travelled extensively throughout Europe, finally settling in Switzerland, which provided the inspiration for many of his poems.
 While Rilke is best known for his contributions to German literature, he also wrote in French.
 Among English-language readers, his best-known works include two poetry collections: Duino Elegies (Duineser Elegien) and Sonnets to Orpheus (Die Sonette an Orpheus), a semi-autobiographical novel The Notebooks of Malte Laurids Brigge (Die Aufzeichnungen des Malte Laurids Brigge), and a collection of ten letters published posthumously Letters to a Young Poet (Briefe an einen jungen Dichter).
 In the later 20th century, his work found new audiences in citations by self-help authors and frequent quotations in television shows, books and motion pictures.

 Biography

 Early life (1875–1896)

-He was born René Karl Wilhelm Johann Josef Maria Rilke in Prague, capital of Bohemia (then part of Austria-Hungary, now capital of the Czech Republic).
-His childhood and youth in Prague were not always happy.
+He was born René Karl Wilhelm Johann Josef Maria Rilke in Prague, capital of Kingdom of Bohemia (then ruled by Austria-Hungary, now capital of the Czech Republic).
 His father, Josef Rilke (1838–1906), found employment as a railway official after an unsuccessful military career.
 His mother, Sophie ("Phia") Entz (1851–1931), was from a well-to-do family in Prague, the Entz-Kinzelbergers, who lived at Herrengasse (Panská) 8, where René spent many of his early years.

-The relationship between Phia and her only son was coloured by her mourning for an earlier infant daughter who died within one week.
+His childhood was not always a happy one, and the relationship between Phia and her only son was colored by her mourning for an earlier infant daughter who died within one week.
 During Rilke's early years, Phia acted as if she sought to recover the lost daughter by treating Rilke as if he were a girl.
 According to Rilke, he had to wear "fine clothes" and "was a plaything [for his mother], like a big doll".
 His parents' marriage ended in 1884.

 His parents enrolled the poetically and artistically talented youth in a military academy in Sankt Pölten, Lower Austria.
 He attended classes from 1886 until 1891, but left due to illness.
 He then moved to Linz, and entered a trade school.
+During this time he lived with Hans Drouot (publisher and owner of the printing and publishing company Jos.
+Feichtingers Erben) at Graben 19 on the 3rd floor.

 Expelled in May 1892, the 16-year-old returned to Prague, where, for three years, he was tutored for the university entrance exam, which he passed in 1895.
-Until 1896, he took classes in literature, art history, and philosophy in Prague and Munich.
+He took classes in literature, art history, and philosophy in Prague, until 1896 when he left school and moved to Munich.